SkylineCommunications/dataminer-docs/dataminer-overview/Support Services/User_Operations.Support.md

    - *Log Collection*: Select how logs will be collected for the ticket.

      - *Automatic (via Cloud)*: Select this option if the DataMiner System is connected to dataminer.services.
+Requires the selection of at least one cloud system.

-     - *Manual*: If you select this option, you will need to upload a Log Collector package.
+     - *Manual*: If you select this option, you will need to upload a [Log Collector package](xref:Collecting_data_to_report_an_issue_to_TechSupport).
+Requires the selection of at least one system.

      - *None (not recommended)*